Advanced GPS+ This tool requires a Pro license

 Follow these steps the make the GPS device location accessible to the Global Mapper Mobile app.

-- Ensure the GPS device is on an in bluetooth pairing mode.
+- Ensure the GPS device is on and in bluetooth pairing mode.

-- On your iOS device, Settings > Bluetooth and find your device listed under Available Devices.
+- On your Android device, select Settings > Bluetooth and find your device listed under Available Devices.

 - Download the companion app appropriate for your GPS device.
 Refer to the device's manual to determine the specific app to download.
 Once installed, use the app to connect to the device prior to opening Global Mapper Mobile.